-- II.
-We recommend to the people of Mauritania and their authorities engaging in a participative process to amend their Constitution and to value life therein. - III.
-We strongly call for the immediate abolition of the death penalty. - IV.
-Thereafter, we recommend the ratification of the Second Protocol of the Covenant on Civil and Political Rights aiming at the abolition of the death penalty.
+- III.
+We recommend to the people of St-Kitts and Nevis and their authorities engaging in a participative process to amend their Constitution and value life therein (instead of allowing in it open exceptions breaching the right to life). - IV.
+Thereafter, we recommend the ratification of the second Protocol of the Covenant on Civil and Political Rights aiming at the abolition of the death penalty.